zqiao11/TIME/README.md

 # TIME: Time Series Benchmarking Framework

-A comprehensive framework for time series forecasting benchmarking, providing an end-to-end pipeline from data collection to model evaluation.
+A comprehensive framework for time series forecasting benchmarking, providing a full workflow spanning from data collection to model evaluation.

 ## Installation

-We strongly recommend using Conda to manage the environment
+We recommend using Conda to manage the environment

 ```bash
 conda create -n timebench python=3.11 -y